cloudcafetech/k8s-service-mesh/multi-cluster-Istio.md

 # Building a multi-cluster Istio mesh in Kubernetes

 The [Istio/Install Multi-Primary on different network example](https://istio.io/latest/docs/setup/install/multicluster/multi-primary_multi-network/) is about to form an Istio mesh on top of two kubernetes clusters.
-In this guide, we will go through how to set up these two clusters from scratch, and finally implement the example on it.

 ### Install Istio [Istio - Getting Started](https://istio.io/latest/docs/setup/getting-started/)